 The list of open source Python editors and integrated development environments is lengthy.
 Here are a few other interesting standouts.

-- PyScripter, LeoEditor, and PTK (the Python Tool Kit) are all lesser-known tools for working with Python code.
+- PyScripter, LeoEditor, and PTK (the Python Tool Kit) are tools for working with Python code.
 And of course there's IDLE, the default IDE packaged with Python.

 This is not a comprehensive list of Python editing solutions.
 For an (almost) comprehensive list, check out the Python Foundation's lists of integrated development environments and editors for Python.
 Did we miss your favorite?
 Let us know what it is in the comments below, and tell us why it's your top pick.